If you find anything false, please email me the links you found to prove what is true. Email me at bigislandtalk@gmail.com, Rebecca Melendez, Mahalo!

 letters to private landowners saying they have “Rezoned” their Land Use

 Titles.
-Some Land Use Titles are now recreation lands that the landowner cannot
+Some of these people have been at the meetings, saying that their Land Use Titles are now recreation lands that the landowner cannot

 pass on to their family or sell.